Optimal Transport Based Unsupervised Restoration Learning Exploiting Degradation Sparsity: An Analytical Example on the Effectiveness of the Sparsity Prior

 Under the degradation process $Y=X+N$, the distribution of $Y$ is a convolution of the distributions of $X$ and $N$, i.e., $p_Y=p_X\otimes p_N$.
 Generally, the inverse problem from $Y$ to $X$ is ambiguous due to the information loss in the degradation process.
-In the absence of any prior information of $N$, the optimal transport map $f_{\sharp}p_Y=p_X$ obtained by (\ref{eq_ot}) can be used as an ideal inverse (restoration) map \cite{wang2022optimal}.
+In the absence of any prior information of $N$, the optimal transport map $f_{\sharp}p_Y=p_X$ obtained by OT can be used as an ideal inverse (restoration) map \cite{wang2022optimal}.
 However, when prior information of $N$ is available, the map $f$ is no longer optimal and does not necessarily approach the lower bound of inverse distortion.
 Naturally, the prior information of $N$ can be exploited to reduce the inverting ambiguity to some extent and hence result in lower restoration distortion.

-As our objective is to exploit the underlying sparsity of $N$ to reduce the inverse ambiguity, here we use an example to show the effectiveness of exploiting the sparsity of the degradation in helping to find the desired correct inverse map.
+As our objective is to exploit the underlying sparsity of $N$ to reduce the inverse ambiguity, here we provide an analytical example to show the effectiveness of exploiting the sparsity of the degradation in helping to find the desired correct inverse map.

 \textbf{Example 1 [Exploiting the sparsity of degradation helps to find an inverse map with lower distortion].} Consider a discrete random source $X\in \mathbb{R}^{m+1}$, which follows a two-point distribution with probability mass function as